bkesterbyld/maroon-potato/src/pages/index.md

       - title: Powerful Native Logic
         content: >-
-          Above's control flow logic engine allows you to implement CRUD, complex workflows and analytics.
-It also offers parallel processing of massive data sets as wells as in-memory crunching for intense calculations.
+          Above's control flow logic engine allows you to implement CRUD, workflow and analytics.
+It also offers parallel processing of massive data sets as wells as in-memory handling of intense calculations.
         actions:
           - label: Learn More
             url: /style-guide